dev-null-undefined/NixOs/readme.md

 ### `modules/generated/`

-Contains the MODULE GENERATOR, the heart of this config.
+Contains the MODULE GENERATOR, **the heart of this config**.
 This is where all the magic happens.
 That's why it has it's own [readme](modules/generated/readme.md).

 ## `lib/`